 - Get rid of any standing water.
 Fix leaky pipes, sinks, refrigerators, and appliances that hold water.

-When it comes to getting rid of cockroaches and their eggs, it’s important never to ignore the problem as they can quickly grow into nasty proportions.
+When getting rid of cockroaches and their eggs, it’s important never to ignore the problem as they can quickly grow into nasty proportions.
 If you’re dealing with a large invasion, your best option is to use cockroach baits to eliminate the entire population.